-Challenges: What kind of formalism is the best suited for the models of the previous section?
-How do we analyze these typed graph structures and their interactions?
+What kind of formalism is the best suited for the models of the previous section?

+How do we analyze graphs of different types and their interactions?

 How do we support different graph life-cycles, calculations and characteristics in a coherent and understandable way?

-Approach: Formalize as typed graphs the models identified in the previous section in order for software to exploit them in their processing.

-The challenge then is two-sided:

-- 1. To propose models and formalisms to capture and merge representations of both kinds of semantics (e.g. formal ontologies and social folksonomies).
+- 2.4.2 Overall approach to formalizing and reasoning on typed graph oriented models In this second research direction we propose to focus on formalizing as typed graphs the models identified in the previous section in order for software to exploit them in their processing.
+The challenge is two-sided: - 1.
+To propose models and formalisms to capture and merge representations of both kinds of semantics (e.g. formal ontologies and social folksonomies).
 The important point is to allow us to capture those structures precisely and flexibly and yet create as many links as possible between these different objects. - 2.
-To propose algorithms (in particular graph-based reasoning) and approaches (e.g. humancomputing methods) to process these mixt representations.
+To propose algorithms (in particular graph-based reasoning) and approaches (e.g. human-computing methods) to process these mixed representations.
 In particular we are interested in allowing cross-enrichment between them and in exploiting the life cycle and specificities of each one to foster the life-cycles of the others.

-While some of these problems are known, for instance in the field of knowledge representation and acquisition (e.g. disambiguation, fuzzy representations, argumentation theory), the Web reopens them with exacerbated difficulties of scale, speed, heterogeneity, and an open-world assumption.
+While some of these problems are known, for instance in the field of knowledge representation and acquisition (e.g. disambiguation, fuzzy representations, argumentation theory), the Web reopens them with exacerbated difficulties of scale, speed, heterogeneity, and an open-world assumption by default.

 Many approaches emphasize the logical aspect of the problem especially because logics are close to computer languages.
 We defend that the graph nature of linked data on the Web and the large variety of types of links that compose them call for typed graphs models.
 We believe the relational dimension is of paramount importance in these representations and we propose to consider all these representations as fragments of a typed graph formalism directly built above the semantic Web formalisms.
 Our choice of a graph based programming approach for the semantic and social web and of a focus on one graph based formalism is also an efficient way to support interoperability, genericity, uniformity and reuse.

-In the short term we target a first abstract graph model close to the GRIWES model [1] and we will evaluate it in merging social graphs (e.g. sociograms, folksonomies) and semantic Web graphs (e.g. RDF, schemas, linked data) in a unified typed graph formalism.
-In the longer term we intend to build on our experience with such formalisms to identify, propose and characterize fragments of typed graph formalisms best suited for each type of model identified before.
-We will restrain ourselves to specify the required characteristics of a limited number of formalisms (ideally one) and systematically evaluate their effectiveness in implementing these abstract graph models in real applications.
+2.4.3 Short term objectives for formalizing and reasoning on typed graph oriented models We will first target an abstract graph model close to the GRIWES model [1] and we will evaluate it in merging social graphs (e.g. sociograms, folksonomies) and semantic Web graphs (e.g. RDF, schemas, linked data) in a unified typed graph formalism.
 This work on abstracting the knowledge representation models will follow our experience with conceptual graphs and semantic networks approaches.
 An example of such abstract structure is the ERGraph [1] defined relatively to a set of labels L as a 4-tuple $G=(E_G, R_G, n_G, l_G)$ where:

-- E_G and R_G are two disjoint finite sets respectively, of nodes called entities and of hyperarcs called relations. - $n_G : R_G \to E_G^$ associates to each relation a finite tuple of entities called the arguments of the relation. - $l_G: E_G \cup R_G \rightarrow L$ is a labelling function of entities and relations.
+- E_G and R_G are two disjoint finite sets respectively, of nodes called entities and of hyperarcs called relations. - $n_G: R_G \to E_G^$ associates to each relation a finite tuple of entities called the arguments of the relation. - $l_G: E_G \cup R_G \rightarrow L$ is a labelling function of entities and relations.